Toni-SM/libiiwa/docs/source/intro/protocol.rst

 .. warning::

-    Periodical communication mode is not currently implemente!
+    Periodical communication mode is not currently implemented

 .. list-table::
     :header-rows: 1